maxxbw54/Post2Vec/README.md

 # Post2Vec - Representation Learning for Stack Overflow Post

-Post2Vec interface can be used to get the representation directly from the trained check point.
+Note: This is the branch Post2Vec interface for easy use, means you can get the learned representation directly from the trained check point.
+If you want to check the orignal training and test data, please checkout the `main` branch and you should have them.

 ## Instructions